ActivisionGameScience/ags_conda_recipes/README.rst

 ``conda``'s package repository (analogous to ``pypi``) is called ``binstar``.
-Continuum, Inc., maintains many public packages on there.  ``binstar`` also allows you to maintain your own public and private packages, and group yourselves into *organizations* (similar to how github works).
+Continuum, Inc., maintains many public packages on there.  ``binstar`` also allows you to upload your own public and private packages, and group yourselves into *organizations* (similar to how github works).

-For in-house packages that cannot leave your firewall you can maintain your own package repository.
-This can be as simple as a directory containing tarballs.
+For in-house packages (that cannot leave your firewall) you can maintain your own package repository.
+This can be as simple as a directory containing tarballs (a "poor-man's ``binstar``").

 These various possibilities can be mixed together because ``conda`` supports multiple simultaneous "channels".